Alberto Posadas

-Alberto Posadas (Valladolid, 1967), is a Spanish composer.
+Alberto Posadas (born 1967 in Valladolid), is a Spanish composer.

 Biography

 Alberto Posadas was born in 1967 in Valladolid where he underwent his first musical education which he then continued in Madrid at the Madrid Royal Conservatory.

 In 1988 he met Francisco Guerrero Marín with whom he studied composition and whom he considered his real master.
 This meeting represented an important turning point in his career.
 Together with Guerrero he discovered new techniques for musical form creation such as mathematical combinatorics and the fractals.

 Nonetheless, his determination and constant search for the integration of aesthetics in these procedures led him to employ another “model” of composing such as the translation of architectural spaces into music, the application of topology and painting techniques related to perspective or the exploration of the acoustic features of instruments at a micro level.

 He explored the possibilities of electro-acoustic music developing, in a self-taught way, through various projects starting with Liturgia de silencio (1995) and continuing with more recent pieces like Snefru or Versa est in luctum (2002).
 His interest in investigating the application of movement to the electronic transformation of sound determined him in 2006 to become involved in a multi-disciplinary project promoted by IRCAM Paris whose premiere is scheduled for 2009.

 In 2006 Alberto Posadas received a grant from the Casa Velázquez, Madrid, to develop, together with Andrés Gomis, a research project about the new interpretation techniques for bass saxophone and their application to composition.

 Posadas’ compositional work is almost entirely dedicated to the instrumental genre in all its varieties: solo, duo, quartet, ensemble, orchestra, etc.